The Tiny Food With Big Bone-Building Benefits

-In the Save Our Bones Program, I talk about the importance of omega-3 fatty acids, which have been shown to support bone and joint health, benefit the eyes and skin, maintain fluidity of cell membranes, improve the body’s ability to respond to insulin, reduce triglycerides and increase blood flow.
+In the Osteoporosis Reversal Program, I talk about the importance of omega-3 fatty acids, which have been shown to support bone and joint health, benefit the eyes and skin, maintain fluidity of cell membranes, improve the body’s ability to respond to insulin, reduce triglycerides and increase blood flow.

 Most foods that contain omega-3s are high fat foods such as fish oil and flax seeds.
 It’s “good fat” to be sure, but isn’t it nice to know that green peas, which are almost entirely fat-free, are a good source of omega-3 fats in the form of alpha-linoleic acid (ALA) One cup of green peas contains approximately 30 milligrams of ALA.

 Phytonutrients are potent antioxidant compounds in plants that promote health.
-In the Save Our Bones Program I discuss a few that have been scientifically shown to help increase bone density.
+In the Osteoporosis Reversal Program I discuss a few that have been scientifically shown to help increase bone density.
 Peas contain several beneficial phytonutrients:

 Coumestral, a polyphenol that has been studied for its reputed ability to protect the stomach lining from damage.
 One cup of peas contains more than 10 mg of coumestral, well over the amount needed to provide this protective benefit.

 Saponins, a class of compounds which, in combination with other phytonutrients in peas, are associated with a reduced risk of Type 2 diabetes.

 Phenolic acids, including caffeic and ferulic acids, both of which are effective free-radical scavengers.

 Carotenoids, the two vitamin A precursors alpha- and beta-carotene.